bsu-cs315/P1-ncbarber/README.md

 - [X] C-3: You have a clear legal right to use all incorporated assets, and the licenses for all third-party assets are tracked in the <code>README.md</code> file.
 - [X] C-4: The <code>README.md</code> contains instructions for how to play the game or such instructions are incorporated into the game itself.
 - [X] C-5: The project content is eligible for an <a href="https://www.esrb.org/ratings-guide/">ESRB Rating</a> of T or less.
-- [X] C-6: The player can control the angle at which the projectile is fired.
+- [X] C-6: The projectile and targets are shown with 2D graphics.
-- [X] C-7: The player can fire the projectile.
+- [X] C-7: The game plays an appropriate sound effect when the projectile is fired.
-- [X] C-8: The projectile's flight is affected by gravity using Godot Engine's physics system.
-- [X] C-9: There is a &ldquo;ground&rdquo; that stops the projectile.
-- [X] C-10: There is a non-ground target that the projectile can hit.
 - [X] B-1: The <code>README.md</code> file contains a personal reflection on the iteration and self-evaluation, as defined above.
-- [X] B-2: The projectile's firing angle is clamped between 0&deg; (straight forward) and 90&deg; (straight up).
+- [X] B-2: Earn one star.
+- [X] A-1: Earn three stars.
-- [X] A-1: The player can modify the strength of the projectile's firing.
+- [X] ⭐ The player has a small inventory of projectiles, and only one can be launched at a time.
-- [X] A-2: There is a visual indicator showing the angle at which the projectile will fire.
-- [X] A-3: The projectile's hitting the target is recognized and logged to the console or otherwise indicated.

-After looking through the evaluation and looking at it compared to my project I think that I did good work.
-I think that I did everything that was required to get an A. Even though there were a few hiccups, there wasn't anything in the list that I could see that I did not have added.
+- [X] ⭐ The background and ground use 2D graphics.
+- [X] ⭐ A <abbr title="Heads-Up Display">HUD</abbr> shows the current game state such as the score and number of projectiles remaining.

+When looking through this list for an evaluation I can see that I did everything that I wanted.
+All of the things that I did were needed to get an A.
+Since I was able to get all of the stars, I feel confident saything this is an A level project.

 ## Third-Party Resources